OAuth 2.0 と Microsoft Azure の統合の詳細な設定手順

 Timestamp: 2022-xx-xx 20:33:57Z

-Might indicate that the secret value / ID was wrongly copied as step #19 states.
+This might indicate that the secret value / ID was wrongly copied, as step #19 states.

 Or, create a new secret to use with this Jira application link.